cdsittampalam/documentation/docs/FAQ.md

 ### How do I create a duplicate transfer transaction?

-Duplicating a transaction is useful if you want to create another transaction for the same recipient based on the existing data.
-Where applicable, you can change the data within the transaction, e.g., the amounts.
+Duplicating a transaction is useful if you want to create another transaction to the same recipient.
+You can change the data within the transaction from the previous one, e.g., the transfer amounts.
-Duplication saves you time as you don't have to enter each and every detail of the transaction where it is already populated.
+Duplication saves you time as you only need to enter items that are different from the original transaction.

+Note that, for a transaction to be duplicated, the original transaction must already be approved and in the Ledger view.

 1. Click the Ledger icon.